-If you have a thing for exotic looking chickens, we've found a breed that you need to add to your coop.
-Meet the Ayam Cemani.
+If you have a thing for exotic looking chickens, you need to meet the Ayam Cemani.
 This Indonesian chicken is a rare breed, but you won't mistake it for any other.
 It's completely black, featuring feathers with a metallic sheen.
 Its skin is even black, they have black feathers and a black beak, and roosters have a black comb.
 But even more unusual?
 All of its internal organs and bones are black, too.

 The people of Indonesia think this breed has mystical powers!
 Dutch colonial settlers first described the breed and they first imported to Europe.
 The breed was imported in 1998 by Dutch breeder Jan Steverink.
 It is thought that Ayam Cemani may have also been brought to Europe by Dutch seamen.
 Currently, these birds are kept in the Czech Republic, Germany, Netherlands and Slovakia.
 Dutch chicken keepers are embracing their roots!